 - Step 5.
 On the right, you will see all channel tags, select the ones you need and add them to your channel.
 Try to add 15-20 tags.

-Never underestimate the power of your channel tags.
+When fixing your YouTube SEO, never underestimate the power of your channel tags.
 These are important for getting your channel ranking better on the platform.

 Google is the PAPÁ of YouTube, you knew that, don’t you?